-Note: If a LINAC is configured to use gantry angle as Non-IEC ("Varian Standard"), the angle unit is given as [deg Non-IEC].
+If a LINAC is configured to use gantry angle as Non-IEC ("Varian Standard"), the angle Note:

 5.3.3 The beam limiting device coordinate system

 The beam limiting device coordinate system is fixed in the gantry beam limiting device.
 The beam limiting device coordinate system has the gantry coordinate system as its mother system.